MTstateIntroStats/IntroStatTextbook/docs/15-categorical-two-props.md

 -   $\pi_1$, $\pi_2$ = population proportions of two independent samples
 :::

-We now extend the methods from Section \@ref(single-prop) to apply confidence intervals and hypothesis tests to differences in population proportions that come from two groups: $\pi_1 - \pi_2$.
+We now extend the methods from Chapter \@ref(inference-one-prop) to apply confidence intervals and hypothesis tests to differences in population proportions that come from two groups: $\pi_1 - \pi_2$.

 In our investigations, we'll identify a reasonable point estimate of $\pi_1 - \pi_2$ based on the sample, and you may have already guessed its form: $\hat{p}_1 - \hat{p}_2$. \index{point estimate!difference of proportions} We'll look at statistical inference for a difference in proportions in two ways: simulation-based methods through a randomization test and bootstrap confidence interval, and theory-based methods through a two sample $z$-test and $z$-interval.